-In December of 2015, we launched our CAPP program to try to get to the bottom of the question, “What's killing our Firefighters?”.
-The answer wasn’t fire.
-Today's Firefighter will most likely not die in a fire saving a life, they will die in a hospital bed from work-related cancer.
-2015 revealed to us a shocking statistic that over 20 active and retired San Diego Fire-Rescue Department Firefighters were battling work-related cancers.
+In 2015, we launched our CAPP program to try and get to the bottom of the question, “What's killing our firefighters?” - the answer wasn’t fire.
+Today's firefighter will most likely not die in a fire saving a life; they will die in a hospital bed from work-related cancer.
+2015 revealed shocking statistics of firefighters battling work-related cancers.
 Cancers that we believe to be preventable.
 CAPP was founded with the sole purpose to reinforce best practices of firefighters in the workplace specializing in Clean Air, Clean Body, and Clean Gear.

-The program includes a mandatory cancer training class and video that all SDFD personnel must attend and watch, warning identifiers, behavioral and cultural changes to prevent cancer, and posters of peers strategically placed throughout every SDFD Fire Station and Apparatus.
-Most importantly, CAPP is on a mission to break down stereotypes of what it means to be a Firefighter and how to protect themselves every day from the threat of cancer.
+The program includes a mandatory cancer training class, an impact video, warning identifiers, behavioral and cultural changes to prevent cancer, and posters of peers in every fire station and apparatus.
+Most importantly, our CAPP Program is on a mission to break down stereotypes of what it means to be a firefighter and educate them on how to protect themselves every day from the threat of cancer.